NateEag/how-i-code/drafts/communication.rst

   You may not be the best person to do that - if the issue is a language barrier and you don't speak both the languages, you will likely just make it worse.
-Always be ready and willing to facilitate
+Always be ready and willing to facilitate, but don't assume you're the only option.

 * Manage expectations proactively, and do your best to keep them aligned with reality.